knarkzel/crispmacs/README.md

 ## Crisp

 `crisp` is a Lisp that's based on Scheme that looks like Rust.
-To try out the language, clone the project and run the `repl`:
+It is currently very bare-bones.
+To try out the language, clone the project and run the
+repl:

 ```bash
 git clone https://github.com/knarkzel/crispmacs